BaseSecrete/active_hashcash/README.md

 You must have Redis in order to prevent double spent stamps.
 Otherwise it will be useless.
 It automatically tries to connect with the environement variables `ACTIVE_HASHCASH_REDIS_URL` or `REDIS_URL`.
+You can also manually set the URL with `ActiveHashcash.redis_url = redis://user:password@localhost:6379`.

 ## Complexity